ellipsephp/dispatcher/README.md

 Another common practice is to allow callables and class names registered in a container to be used as regular Psr-15 middleware/request handler.

 For this purpose this package also provides an `Ellipse\DispatcherFactory` class allowing to produce `Dispatcher` instances.
-Its `__invoke()` method takes any value as request handler and an iterable list of middleware.
+Its `__invoke()` method takes any value as request handler and an optional iterable list of middleware.
 An `Ellipse\Dispatcher\Exceptions\RequestHandlerTypeException` exception is thrown when the given request handler is not an implementation of `RequestHandlerInterface`.

 ```php
 <?php